Intent To Rate Cybersecurity Risk Is The Third Major Board Of Directors Wake-Up Call

 The past 36 months has seen two significant developments that should have woken up Boards of Directors to their cybersecurity obligations.

-And now, the Trifecta – an announcement by Moody’s that it will soon start incorporating an evaluation of an organization’s risk to a major cyber event into its existing credit ratings, with a future possibility of offering stand-alone cyber risk rating.
+Moody’s announced that it will soon start incorporating an evaluation of an organization’s risk to a major cyber event into its existing credit ratings, with a future possibility of offering stand-alone cyber risk rating.
 While the specific means by which Moody’s will accomplish this have not yet been disclosed (and may not ever be disclosed), the impact of such a decision cannot be ignored because Moody’s ratings’ importance to the investment landscape.
 Simply put, if Moody’s issues an un-favorable rating based on its analysis that an organization lacks cybersecurity maturity, that organization could expect to incur higher borrowing costs at a minimum and could suffer further if other entities or investors use the ratings beyond investment transactions.

 If the previous two series of events did not garner appropriate Board of Director attention, hopefully Moody’s announcement does.
 Because unlike those events, an unfavorable rating from Moody’s could cost a company a considerable amount of money and thus precipitate an argument the company’s executives and Board of Directors is not fulfilling its fiduciary responsibility.
 This announcement and the potential implications should not be disregarded.
 So what are companies and their Boards of Directors to do?